xuannga/professional-readme-generator/sampleReadMe.md

-## Professional Readme generator
+## Professional README generator

 ## Description
-This page is help user quickly create a professional readme.md
+This is to help user's create a quick README.md file

 ## Table of Contents
 - [Installation](#installation)